The Films of Jan Kříženecký

 Films

-On the occasion of the publication of the book Digital Kříženecký, Národní filmový archiv, Praha decided to publish all available digital image data on the films of Jan Kříženecký.
+On the occasion of the publication of the book Digital Kříženecký, Národní filmový archiv decided to publish all available digital image data of the films of Jan Kříženecký.
 This data is released for non-commercial use.
 Peer-to-peer (torrent) technology is used for their transmission.
-You can read details about the digitization method in this edition in the Texts chapter.
-Národní filmový archiv, Praha will continue to look after Jan Kříženecký's films and will present them with the appropriate professional context - through its own commented screenings, through online editions and other forms.
-However, the publication of Kříženecký's films in this way will allow the general public to further creative and research use of them and reduce the barriers to their availability to a minimum.
+You can learn the details about their digitization in this edition in the Texts chapter.
+Národní filmový archiv will continue to look after Jan Kříženecký's films and will present them with the appropriate professional context - through its own commented screenings, online editions and other forms.
+However, the publication of Kříženecký's films in this way will allow the general public to further their creative and research re-use and reduce the barriers to their availability to a minimum.

 Midsummer Pilgrimage in a Czechoslavic Village (vintage print)